Surge/Quantum “Oakcrest” Project

-MICA received the revised site plan pictured above on 1/6/25.
+MICA received the revised site plan up top on 1/6/25.
 Representatives for the Surge/Quantum Oakcrest Proposal will attend the March 20, 2025 MICA meeting.

 Project attorney Keith Brown explains: